 The best practice is to use your CDP to unite customer data sources into a single source of truth for marketing and beyond.

-Step 2: Collect and Cleanse Data
+Step 2: Ingest and Cleanse Data

 Once all of the data sources have been identified, the next step is to collect and cleanse.
-Data collection funnels customer information from various sources such as sales records, loyalty programs, and CRMs.
+Data ingestion funnels customer information from various sources such as sales records, loyalty programs, and CRMs.
 Data collection should also include in-store purchases along with digital activity.

 Data cleansing ensures your data is trustworthy, consistent, and correct.
 It is best handled by CDPs that can update, purge, and resolve errors in real-time no matter where the data comes from.
 Data cleansing clears up missing, irrelevant, and inaccurate information so that customer profiles can be properly consolidated.